HarshLohiya/ChatApp/README.md

 - **Message Encryption:** Ensures the security of messages by encrypting them using AES before storing them in the database, safeguarding user privacy and data integrity.

+- **Instant Notifications:** Employs FCM to deliver instant notifications upon receiving new chat messages, ensuring timely responses.

 - **Media Content Handling:** Supports the storage and sharing of media content within chats, ensuring a rich messaging experience.

 - **User Presence Indicators:** Displays users' online status, allowing for better communication timing and engagement.

-- **User Search Functionality:** Facilitates easy discovery of other users by enabling search through usernames.
+- **Dual Search Functionality:** Facilitates easy discovery of other users through two search options: by username or by mobile number, providing flexibility and convenience.

-- **Instant Notifications:** Employs FCM to deliver instant notifications upon receiving new chat messages, ensuring timely responses.

 ## Tech Stack